phamcongthuy/challenge/finalists.markdown

 <div class="navigation"><div markdown="1">

-## Check out the proposals that will shape LA
+## Check out the entries that will shape LA

 <ul class="action">
   <li class="blueberry"><a href="#learn">Learn</a></li>